okta/okta.github.io/_source/_posts/2018-01-11-how-the-eu-cookie-law-affects-authentication.md

 author: rdegges
 tags: [law, programming, security]
 tweets:
   - "Wondering if the EU Cookie Law affects you?
-Read the synopsis by @rdegges here: "
+Read the synopsis by @rdegges here:"
   - "Are you trying to work around the EU Cookie Law?
 Be smart!
-Read our in-depth article on the topic→ "
+Read our in-depth article on the topic→"
 ---

 **NOTE**: *This blog post is provided for informational purposes only and is provided as-is, without any warranty (even though we had one of our lawyers take a quick look).
 While it touches on certain legal concepts, it does not constitute legal advice.
 If you or your organization requires legal advice, please be sure to contact an attorney.*